Structural Properties of Optimal Fidelity Selection Policies for Human-in-the-loop Queues: Background and Problem Formulation

-We consider a human supervisory control system in which a human operator is servicing a stream of homogeneous tasks.
-The human operator may service these tasks with different levels of fidelity.
-The servicing time of the operator depends on the level of fidelity with which she services the task as well as her cognitive state.
-We assume that the mean service time of the human operator increases with the selected fidelity level.
-For example, when the operator services the task with high fidelity, she may look into deeper details of the task, and consequently take a longer time to service.\\ In addition to the selected fidelity level, the human service time may depend on their cognitive state.
-We treat the cognitive state as a lumped parameter that {can capture various physiological measures.
-It can be a function of stress, workload, arousal rate, operator utilization ratio, etc.} Such lumped representation can be obtained by classifying these psychological measurements into different service time distribution parameters.
+In addition to the fidelity level, the human service time may depend on their cognitive state.
+We treat the cognitive state as a lumped parameter that can capture various physiological measures.
+It can be a function of stress, workload, arousal rate, operator utilization ratio, etc. Such lumped representation can be obtained by classifying these psychological measurements into different service time distribution parameters.
 Inspired by the Yerkes-Dodson law, for a fixed level of fidelity, we model the service time as a unimodal function of the human cognitive state.
-Specifically, the mean service time is minimal corresponding to an intermediate optimal cognitive state (Fig.~\ref{fig:mean_sojurn_cog}). \\ We are interested in the optimal fidelity selection policy for the human operator.
+Specifically, the mean service time is minimal corresponding to an intermediate optimal cognitive state (later referred to as the optimal cognitive state $\cog^*$) as shown in Fig.~\ref{fig:mean_sojurn_cog}. \\ We are interested in the optimal fidelity selection policy for the human operator.
 To this end, we formulate a control of queue problem, where in contrast to a standard queue, the server is a human operator with her cognitive dynamics.
-The incoming tasks arrive according to a Poisson process at a given rate $\lambda \in \mathbb{R}_{>0}$ and are serviced by the human operator based on the fidelity level recommended by a decision support system (Fig.~\ref{fig:Model}).
-We consider a dynamic queue of homogeneous tasks with a maximum capacity $L \in \natural$. {The human operator is penalized for each task waiting in the queue at a constant rate $c \in \mathbb{R}_{>0}$ per unit delay in its servicing.} The set of possible actions available for the human operator corresponds to (i) \textbf{\textit{Waiting (W)}}, when the queue is empty, (ii) \textbf{\textit{Resting (R)}}, which allows the human operator to rest for some time and reach the optimal level of cognitive state, (iii) \textbf{\textit{Skipping (S)}}, which allows the operator to skip a task to reduce the queue length and thereby focus on newer tasks, (iv) \textbf{\textit{Normal Fidelity (N)}} for servicing the task with normal fidelity, and (v) \textbf{\textit{High Fidelity (H)}} for servicing the task more carefully with high precision. {The skipping action ensures the stability of the queue by allowing the operator to reduce the queue length by skipping some tasks.
-Ideally, through appropriate control of arrival rate, the system designer should ensure that the tasks are performed with either normal or high fidelity level, and skipping is not an optimal action.}\\ Let $s \in \mc{S}$ be the state of the system and $\mc A_s$ be the set of admissible actions in state $s$, which we define formally in Section~\ref{Mathematical}.
+The incoming tasks arrive according to a Poisson process at a given rate $\lambda \in \mathbb{R}_{>0}$ and are serviced by the operator based on the fidelity level recommended by a decision support system (Fig.~\ref{fig:Model}).
+We consider a dynamic queue of homogeneous tasks with a maximum capacity $L \in \natural$.
+The operator is penalized for each task waiting in the queue at a constant rate $c \in \mathbb{R}_{>0}$ per unit delay in its servicing.
+The set of possible actions available for the operator corresponds to (i) \textbf{\textit{Waiting (W)}} when the queue is empty, (ii) \textbf{\textit{Resting (R)}}, which allows the operator to rest and reach the optimal cognitive state, (iii) \textbf{\textit{Skipping (S)}}, which allows the operator to skip a task to reduce the queue length and thereby focus on newer tasks, (iv) \textbf{\textit{Normal Fidelity (N)}} for servicing the task with normal fidelity, and (v) \textbf{\textit{High Fidelity (H)}} for servicing the task more carefully with high precision.
+The skipping action ensures the stability of the queue by allowing the operator to reduce the queue length by skipping some tasks.
+Ideally, through appropriate control of the arrival rate, the system designer should ensure that skipping is not an optimal action.\\ Let $s \in \mc{S}$ be the state of the system and $\mc A_s$ be the set of admissible actions in state $s$, which we define formally in Section~\ref{Mathematical}.
 The human receives a reward $\map{r}{\mc{S}\times \mc A_s}{\mathbb{R}_{\geq 0}}$ defined by